 After removal of a tooth we suture the gums over the opening for faster healing, and to prevent food particles from going in the socket.

-This is the opening that remained after removing a severely infected canine tooth in this cat.
+This is the opening that remained after removing the tooth.
 The gums are hardened and the opening cannot be sutured closed.

 If the opening cannot be sutured, we pack the opening with a special bone graft